Blog What Is The Continuous Casting Process?

 Continuous cast shapes are produced by introducing molten metal into a vertical or horizontal mold that has the ability for rapidly chilling the metal to the point of solidification.
 The rapid chilling in the mold ensures a fine, uniform grain structure in the solidified metal with higher physical properties than sand castings.
 Once solidified, the cast shaped bar is cut to the desired length.

-The most common shapes produced are tubes and solids, but square, rectangular, hexagonal, and many other irregular shapes can also be produced to match a desired finished part profile.
+The most common continuous casting shapes produced are tubes and solids.
+However, other continuous casting shapes such as square, rectangular, hexagonal, and many other irregular shapes can also be produced to match a desired finished part profile.

 Continuous Casting Process Details